 Don’t see the video?
 View it on YouTube: Princeton Freshman Parents Weekend

-We want to make the path to Princeton as smooth as possible for families as well as for students.
-As you browse this website you will become familiar with many of the things we think are important for students to know before they arrive, but we also have a Families Handbook, which should answer most of the questions you have about how things work at Princeton, as well as provide information on practical details about how to get here and where to stay.
+We want to make the Path to Princeton as smooth as possible for families as well as for students.
+As you browse this website you will become familiar with many of the things we think are important for students to know before they arrive.
+We will also be putting occassional blogs specifically for families on this page.
+We also have a Families Handbook (check back in July), which should answer most of the questions you have about how things work at Princeton, as well as provide information on practical details about how to get here and where to stay.
 If you don’t find what you are looking for there, you can always call.
 Here you will find a list of numbers that are especially useful for families.
-I would encourage you to browse the Families section of our main website.

 All the important dates can be found here (orientation; academic calendar).
 Room and residential college assignments will be emailed to students in mid-July; the college advising staff will reach out immediately to the student, and they will also be happy to answer questions from family members.
 In the meantime, there are many important forms we need the freshmen to complete this summer so that we can be ready to receive them.
 They have to fill these forms in themselves, but perhaps you could take the lead in encouraging them to do that as soon as possible!